htrgouvea/research/_posts/publications/2021-12-08-Differential-Fuzzing-Perl-Libs.md

 ### Issue: Automated Security Analysis

 Depending on your goal, performing manual analytics may turn out to be unfeasible, you may need a large scale and shallow depth at the moment and to solve this, automated analytics tools can help a lot - or even give you a direction or understanding of the code to conduct a manual analysis.
-Unfortunately we have few options related to this topic in Perl.
+Unfortunately, in relation to Perl, we have very few options avaiable to aid us on this task.

 - **Perl::Critic**: is the most popular solution when it comes to static analysis, its main focus is on code quality but still there are some pointers related to code security.